illegibility: can America write?

 quotes

-Parker in ABC news coverage
+Parker in ABC news coverage: "My great-grandfather on my

 father's side [was surnamed] 'Bar-Kahn' ... and the immigration officer